ableyjoe/draft-jabley-dnsop-addr-query/draft-jabley-dnsop-addr-query.md

 # IANA Considerations

-The IANA has allocated the code point TBA1 for QTYPE ADDR and recorded it in the Resource Record (RR) TYPEs sub-registry of the DNS Parameters registry as follows:
+The IANA has allocated the code point TBA1 for QTYPE ADDR from the range of available code-points designated for use by "Q and Meta-TYPEs"
+{{!RFC6895}} and recorded it in the Resource Record (RR) TYPEs sub-registry of the DNS Parameters registry as follows:

 | TYPE  | Value  | Reference      | Template          | Registration Date  |
 | ---   | ---    | ---            |                   |                    |